hackmdio/codimd/docs/guides/auth/nextcloud.md

 4. You'll now see a line containing a *client identifier* and a *Secret*.
    ![Successfully added OAuth2-client](../images/auth/nextcloud-oauth2-3-clientid-secret.png)

-5. That's it for Nextcloud, the rest is configured in your HackMD `config.json` or via the `CMD_` environment variables!
+5. That's it for Nextcloud, the rest is configured in your HackMD `config.json` or via the `HMD_` environment variables!

 6. Add the Client ID and Client Secret to your `config.json` file or pass them as environment variables.
 Make sure you also replace `<your-nextcloud-domain>` with the right domain name.
     * `config.json`: